When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Flat Pry Bar

-A flat pry bar, like this Texton 18-inch model, hooks beneath the ceramic tile to lift it free.
-All it takes is a little elbow grease to apply downward pressure.
-You will need a hammer to wedge it under each tile, but a flat pry bar makes light work of the project.
+A flat pry bar, like this Texton 18-inch model, is your primary weapon.
+It hooks beneath ceramic or porcelain tiles to lift them free from the subfloor.
+You will likely need a hammer to wedge it under stubborn spots, but the leverage it provides is essential.

 Flat-Edged Shovel